Who Gets Child Support if We Have Similar Incomes?

 In conclusion, even if parents make the same amount of money, there may still be a small amount of child support awarded or a larger monthly payment required.
 In all, the amount of child support is based on the amount of time a child spends with each parent and the financial burdens each parent encounters.

 Confused About Child Support?
 Contact Sarieh Law Offices Today

-Calculating child support often requires the assistance of a family law attorney.
+Calculating child support often requires the assistance of a child support attorney.
 Sarieh Law Offices can help you better understand how child support is calculated and even estimate how much you will pay or receive in your custody case.
-Call us today at 714-542-6200 to schedule a free, 30-minute consultation, or fill out an online contact form.
+Call our child support lawyers today at 714-542-6200 to schedule a free, 30-minute consultation, or fill out an online contact form.